François Legault: Resignation

-Since late 2023, the Legault government has been one of the most unpopular provincial governments in Canada, suffering from poor opinion polling throughout the 43rd Quebec Legislature.
-The party also lost the Jean-Talon, Terrebonne, and Arthabaska by-elections.
-CAQ MNA Youri Chassin resigned from the party in September 2024, criticizing the government.
+From the 2018 general election until 2023, the Legault government enjoyed one of the highest approval ratings in Canada.
+However, from late 2023, the situation reversed; the Legault government become one of the most unpopular provincial governments in Canada, suffering from poor opinion polling throughout the 43rd Quebec Legislature.
+The party also lost the Jean-Talon, Terrebonne, and Arthabaska by-elections, while losing 8 other MNAs due to either expulsions or resignations from caucus.
+In particular, Cabinet ministers Lionel Carmant, Maïté Blanchette Vézina, Christian Dubé, Pierre Fitzgibbon, and Andrée Laforest all resigned due to various reasons since the 2022 election.